Frequently Asked Questions

 How many applicants are being interviewed this year and how many will be chosen for the class?

 We are interviewing approximately 200 applicants this year and will be choosing 64 students for the Winston-Salem campus and 24 students for the Boone, NC campus.

 When can we expect to hear about our status regarding being chosen for the next class?

-We anticipate admission decisions will be finalized by late-February.
+We anticipate admission decisions will be finalized by late January.
 You will receive a phone call and a follow-up letter of invitation if you are being invited to join our class.
 If you are being placed on the alternate list or rejected, you will receive a letter regarding your status.

 Are we expected to do anything to hold our space in the class if we are invited?